Wylhelm/neuralux-ai-layer/README.md

 - ✅ **Image generation** - AI-powered image creation with Flux models
 - ✅ **OCR and vision** - Extract text from images and screens
 - ✅ **Conversational Intelligence** ✨ - Multi-step workflows with contextual memory
+- ✨ **Proactive Assistance** - AI anticipates your needs and offers help
+- ✨ **System Automation** - AI can perform system-level actions on your behalf
-- 🚧 Gesture and advanced GUI interactions (Phase 2/3)
+- 🚧 Gesture and advanced GUI interactions (Planned)
 - ✅ **Privacy-first, local-first processing** - Your data stays on your machine

 ## Demo Video